swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 A member of the extension that matches a declaration in the header file is known as a *member implementation*.
+To be considered as a match,
-Member implementations must meet the following requirements:
+a member implementation must meet the following requirements:

+- Its selector and Swift name must be the same as the declaration it implements.
+- Its error handling (`throws`) and concurrency (`async`) must match the declaration it implements.
-- They must not be marked `final` or `override`.
+- It must not be marked `final` or `override`.
-- They must have an access control level of
+- It must have an access control level of
   `open`, `public`, `package`, or `internal`.

 <!--
-XXX incorporate requirements from https://github.com/swiftlang/swift-evolution/blob/main/proposals/0436-objc-implementation.md#rules-1
+XXX
+It must not have other traits
+that are incompatible with the member it implements, like an overload signature,
+@nonobjc/final attribute,
+class modifier,
+or mutability,
 -->

 Every member implementation in the extension